Dec 21, 2017 Brent Meyers

 Why do businesses still make so many payments by paper check, even as technology has made checks nearly obsolete in the consumer world?

 One of the reasons is that the only measure of success for the payments process at most companies is making sure all the bills get paid on time.
 It’s hard to make a case for change until you define and quantify the problem—and evaluate how much better you could be doing with payment automation.

 Of course, everyone in accounts payable knows that making payments is hard.
 And they know it’s not just one thing that makes it hard.
 It’s a lot of small, mundane problems that never make it into a monthly report, let alone a board meeting, where budget and technology decisions are made.
 As organizations look to AP to take on more strategic planning, budgeting, and cash management activities, they have to use automation to get rid of the manual, repetitive, non-value-added tasks they’re doing now.

 Created by Ryan Mason

-Here’s why the payments process is one of the first places they should look:
+Here are 5 reasons why the payments process is one of the first places they should look:

 - Multiple payment types.
 Even though checks are still prevalent, most companies are making at least some of their payments electronically: by ACH, credit card, or wire transfer.
 That means managing multiple payment types.
 AP has to stay on top of how to pay each vendor, manage banking information, and flag the payment type in its vendor master file.
 Then each payment type has its own workflow.